-If you accept a Perkins Loan award, you are required to complete a Perkins Promissory Note every year.
+If you accept a Perkins Loan award, you are required to complete a Perkins Promissory Note in the Student Accounts Office every year.
 You may complete the Perkins Promissory note as early as five days after you accept your Perkins award.
-You must meet with the Bursar to complete the paper Promissory Note and an Entrance Interview; no earlier than July 1st.
-Please call 845-341-4911 to make an appointment in Middletown.
+You must visit the Student Accounts Office to complete the paper Promissory Note and an Entrance Interview; no earlier than July 1st.
+Please call 845-341-4911 to make an appointment.
 You will need to bring copies of your driver's license and Social Security card for processing.